-This recipe actually started as a spin-off of my Mexican Beef and Rice Skillet—it’s been on the blog for years and gets tons of love.
-One day, a reader mentioned they tried it with chicken, and I thought, “OK, genius.”
-So, here we are!
+- So easy!
+This recipe actually started as a spin-off of our Mexican Beef and Rice Skillet – it’s been on the blog for years and gets tons of love.
+One day, a reader mentioned they tried it with chicken, and so, here we are!

 Printable recipe